aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

   For NPM-based projects, add `npx cdk synth` to the end of the `commands` property, for other languages add `npm install -g aws-cdk` and `cdk synth`.
-* Your CDK project lives in a subdirectory: you added a `cd <somedirectory>` command to the list of commands: don't forget to tell the `ScriptStep` about the different location of `cdk.out`, by passing `primaryOutputDirectory: '<somedirectory>/cdk.out'`.
+* Your CDK project lives in a subdirectory: you added a `cd <somedirectory>` command to the list of commands; don't forget to tell the `ScriptStep` about the different location of `cdk.out`, by passing `primaryOutputDirectory: '<somedirectory>/cdk.out'`.

 ### <Stack> is in ROLLBACK_COMPLETE state and can not be updated